prakharmrsl/easypcceo.github.io/pages/best-1440p-gaming-monitors/best-1440p-gaming-monitors.md

 ![BenQ GW Series GW2765HT](/img/1440p-monitors/benq.png){: .img-middle}

-**6.** The BenQ GW Series GW2765HT features over 1 billion differentt colors.
+**6.** The BenQ GW Series GW2765HT features over 1 billion different colors.
 It has an HDMI port, DisplayPort, DVI port and a D-Sub port.

 BenQ has ventured past TN panels, now utilizing the beauty of IPS displays.
 The color accuracy is impeccable.
 The black level performance is pretty good too.
 Lastly, another benefit of the IPS panel is the wide (and awesome) viewing angle.